microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/educationfeedback.md

 ---
 title: "educationFeedback resource type"
-description: "Feedback from a teacher to a student.
-This property represents both the text part of the feedback along with the who."
+description: "Feedback from a teacher to a student."
 author: "mmast-msft"
 localization_priority: Normal
 ms.prod: "education"